xavierlepretre/polymesh_docs/Polymesh/docs/portfolios_custody.md

 A particular asset can have different balances across portfolios within the same identity.

-Compliance is applied to the sum of balances across an identities portfolios (it can also be applied across all identities under a [single entity](./confidential_identity.md)).
+Compliance is applied to the sum of balances across an identity's portfolios (it can also be applied across all identities under a [single entity](./confidential_identity.md)).

 Permissions for keys can be applied at the portfolio granularity.